electron/electron/docs/tutorial/using-selenium-and-webdriver.md

 [Spectron][spectron] is the officially supported ChromeDriver testing framework for Electron.
-It is built on top of [WebdriverIO](http://webdriver.io/) and has helpers to access Electron APIs in your tests and bundles the version of ChromeDriver for Electron.
+It is built on top of [WebdriverIO](http://webdriver.io/) and has helpers to access Electron APIs in your tests and bundles ChromeDriver.

 ```bash
 $ npm install --save-dev spectron